Leonid Kravchuk: Downfall

 Following the first round of the parliamentary election, Kravchuk called for the presidential election, scheduled for June 1994, to be cancelled in a 25 March address and that he required emergency powers from the Rada to undertake economic reforms and fight organised crime.
-120 primarily national-democratic deputies supported Kravchuk's call for greater powers; Rukh reluctantly endorsed his demand to postpone the elections, arguing that to do so without reforming electoral laws would cause a political crisis.
+A total of 120 primarily national-democratic deputies supported Kravchuk's call for greater powers; Rukh reluctantly endorsed his demand to postpone the elections, arguing that to do so without reforming electoral laws would cause a political crisis.
 The Communist Party soon took control of the Rada's leadership and blocked efforts to postpone or cancel the presidential election.

-Kravchuk ran for a second term as president in 1994 but was defeated by Kuchma, with his loss being attributed to the rampant graft and the declining economy.
+During the election, Kravchuk focused heavily on his state-building credentials, polarising the election around linguistic and ethnic differences by portraying Kuchma as a Russophile.
+Kravchuk baselessly accused Kuchma of being anti-Ukrainian, seeking to revive the Soviet Union and intending to give Russia both Crimea and the Black Sea Fleet, while Kuchma's supporters emphasised his support for strong presidential power and previous tenure as director of state-owned rocket manufacturer Pivdenmash.
+The role of the economy played a crucial role in the election, despite the focus on national issues, as those in southern and eastern Ukraine, viewing reestablishment of ties with Russia as a means to revive the economy, saw Kuchma's advocacy for the Russian language as a sign that he would pursue such a policy.
+Likewise, Kravchuk's focus on Ukrainian culture was supported by Ukrainophones, who saw building links with Europe as the best way out of the economic crisis.
+Kravchuk ultimately lost the election, with 45.06% of the vote to Kuchma's 52.1% in the second round.
+Following the election, Kravchuk accepted defeat and oversaw the peaceful transition of power to Kuchma.
+In doing so, Kravchuk set a precedent for peaceful transition and rotation of power that has since governed Ukraine.